-- Home appliances: fridges or freezers, ovens, dishwashers, microwaves, washing machines and clothes dryers
+- Home appliances: ovens, dishwashers, washing machines and clothes dryers

 - Mobile phones with batteries

 - Oil (5 x 4 litre packs - up to 20 litres max).
 Waste oil is collected at the waste pit (located at the waste drop off area within the transfer station – separate to the recycling centre).
 If you bring the oil as part of a load containing waste, the whole load will be charged as waste.
 For larger quantities or commercial operations please contact Transpacific Technical Services or Waste Petroleum Combustion Ltd.

 - Paper (newspaper, magazines, office paper, junk mail, envelopes)

-- Plastic bottles (numbers 1 and 2 only)
+- Plastic bottles (numbers one, two and five only)

 Hazardous waste (household)